01 of 05

-The...
-4x8 platform is a common layout size, especially for a first layout.
-Construction of the platform itself is straight forward.
-You could follow these plans for a simple platform, or adapt the open grid platform as shown on the Rio Grande Narrow Gauge Layout.
+The 4x8 platform is a common layout size, especially for a first layout.
+Construction of the platform itself is straightforward.

-The plan shown here provides a level track bed for easier construction and operation.
+The plan shown in Step 1 provides a level track bed for easier construction and operation.
 You could add a sense of topography with the scenery.
 Just be sure to seat the buildings' foundations into the contours of the terrain.

-This trackplan is designed around standard track sections and switches.
-The switches shown here use the same 18" radius curve as traditional curve sections.
+This track plan is designed around standard track sections and switches.
+The switches shown in the plan use the same 18" radius curve as traditional curve sections.
 More conventional "Number 4" switches could be substituted with additional curve pieces to match.

 You could also substitute flex track for most of the track on the layout.
 Flex track will allow more options for track alignment but track sections will allow you to move pieces around and change things as you go.